Attorneys Who Understand Their Clients

 • Bodily reaction to overexertion, including musculoskeletal injuries caused by many hours of sitting in one position

 If you know which hazards you face, you can take steps to avoid injuries.
 Acknowledging that you are vulnerable both on and off the road is crucial when you become involved in physically unloading the goods you haul.
+Injured workers should collect medical evidence and witness statements to support their workers compensation claims.

 Your tasks outside your truck’s cab pose various injury risks.
 You may stay safe by mitigating the following dangers: